Gay pride festival heads for pastures new in Latvia

 "Why not create history and make it in Riga, even if some parts of Latvian society are not ready...
 Nobody has ever been ready for big changes," he said.

-Taking place from June 15-21 and featuring lectures, exhibitions and a film festival, the event's centerpiece will be a parade through Riga's streets on June 20.
+Taking place from June 15-21 and featuring lectures, exhibitions and a film festival, the event's centrepiece will be a parade through Riga's streets on June 20.

 Zalitis said interest was building across many other former Soviet states, including Ukraine, Kazakhstan and Kyrgyzstan, as well as in Russia.